Frostygames0/Elemental-Amulets/README.md

 Also, with full customization and full JEI support, you can put this mod into any modpack!
 Change the values using the configuration, view, add and remove recipes!

-## This mod is licensed with LGPL(GNU Lesser General Public License) V2.1
+## This mod is licensed with GPL(GNU Lesser General Public License) V3
-You can find it here: https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt
+You can find it here: https://www.gnu.org/licenses/gpl-3.0.en.html